 Travelers seeking independent validation of hotel cleanliness can turn to AAA for trusted travel information

-“The COVID-19 pandemic has had a profound impact on travelers’ expectations for cleanliness,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
+“The COVID-19 pandemic has had a profound impact on travelers’ expectations for cleanliness,” said Mark Jenkins, spokesman, AAA – The Auto Club Group.
 “Travelers trust AAA for recommendations that focus on their safety and security.
 The Inspected Clean enhancement to our Diamond Program will help give them extra peace of mind and rebuild their confidence in traveling.”

 AAA Inspectors will Swab Surfaces throughout the Hotel Room